 This one has been thrown around for the past few years, but I actually have confirmation that it happened.

 I was never able to find much on this crash, which occurred during a test session.
 I actually had to ask the man himself, and was unfortunately not given much info.
 But whatever happened, one thing’s for sure.
-During a test session at Rockingham in 2002, Brian Vickers blew a tire exiting turn two and found himself on his lid, presumably after hitting the oddly-sloped backstretch wall.
+During a test session at Rockingham in 2002, Brian Vickers blew a tire exiting turn two and found his #29 on its lid, presumably after hitting the oddly-sloped backstretch wall.

 19. THE GATES AT BRISTOL (1990 AND 2002, NASCAR BUSCH, BRISTOL)